kstenerud/concise-encoding/ce-structure.md

 * Comments are compared, but are trimmed of leading and trailing whitespace before comparison.
 Comparisons are case sensitive unless otherwise specified by the schema.
 * Keys mapping to null values are not equivalent to maps where the key is absent.
 * Arrays must be of the same type to be considered equivalent.
-* Strings are never equivalent to verbatim strings.